About this ISA

 What is the interest rate?

-- Interest is calculated daily and will be paid into your account annually after close of business on 31 January each year
+- For fixed end date 30/09/22 interest is calculated daily and will be paid into your account annually after close of business on 30 September each year.

 Can Britannia change the interest rate?